Central Mall (Fort Smith, Arkansas)

 Central Mall is a shopping mall located in Fort Smith, Arkansas.
-It opened in 1971 and is anchored by Dillard's and JCPenney.
+It opened in 1971 and was originally anchored by Dillard's, JCPenney, Sears, and The Boston Store; the latter of which was a locally owned department store that had moved to the site from their original downtown location when the mall opened.
+The former Sears anchor store has been converted into a local membership gym, and the former Boston Store was partially demolished and completely reconfigured during the remodel of 1999 to provide for an additional direct mall entrance, this original anchor location is unrecognizable today.
 The mall is owned and managed by Namdar Realty Group.

 History

-Renovation
+Central Mall opened in 1971 and was developed by Warmack Company.

-The mall underwent a major renovation in 1999, which included new flooring, skylights, interior finishes and site lighting.
+The mall underwent a major renovation in 1999, which included new flooring, skylights, interior finishes and site lighting, and an additional mall entrance where the former Boston Store anchor was located.
 Other improvements include a domed food court with an outside dining area, a seating capacity of 350, and a children's soft play area constructed in 2002.

-Sears closure

 On January 28, 2018, the mall lost one of its anchor tenants when Sears permanently closed.

-Abercrombie & Fitch closure

-In late 2020, A&F Announced that it was going to close the doors to many of its locations.
-Central Mall was one of those locations.
-The location closed on February 16, 2021.